-After an extensive R&D program conducted by French CEA that demonstrated the viability of silicide fuel reprocessing in the already-existing equipment, and after a detailed qualification program that aimed at integrating the lab-scale results into the industrialized processes of AREVA La Hague plants, AREVA submitted the Safety Report seeking for authorisation of the French Safety Authority (ASN) to reprocess Research Reactor silicide fuel at La Hague site in October 2015.

-This paper will present the latest evolutions on this major technological breakthrough, for the definition of spent fuel management strategy for Research Reactor operators.
-The next steps include the ASN reprocessing authorisation, feedback on the first reprocessing campaign, and start of industrialized operations.

-The range of silicide fuel that can be considered for reprocessing will be described, as well as the AREVA La Hague reprocessing plants throughput and the perspectives for next decades of Research Reactor spent fuel sustainable management.
+On the basis of the extensive R&D program conducted by CEA and the detailed qualification program conducted by Orano that demonstrated the viability of silicide fuel reprocessing in the already-existing equipments of Orano La Hague plant, RR silicide spent fuel reprocessing at Orano La Hague Plant was granted in May 2017 after the Safety Report instruction by the French Safety Authority (ASN).
+This paper will present the latest evolutions on this major technological breakthrough, for the definition of spent fuel management strategy for Research Reactor operators including the feedback on first industrial operations.
+The range of silicide fuel that can be considered for reprocessing will be described, as well as the Orano La Hague reprocessing plant throughput and the perspectives for next decades of Research Reactor spent fuel sustainable management